Last Updated on by Jeremy

 While some of these features are often in the style of “you must do this” and “you might as well miss that,” this version is formatted in a different way and in no way tell you not to do something major, as my misfortune might be someone else's highlight.

 Instead, the “Do” will feature a specific place or thing to do in the destination that is a great site and/or experience, and the “Don't” will spotlight things to keep in mind during that activity that is not well known and publicized when planning the trip.

-This entry into the Do and Don't feature looks at one of the worlds top cities: Las Vegas, Nevada!
-While Las Vegas is known for the glitz and glamor, high rollers and whales, it can be done properly for the budget conscious.
+This entry into the Do and Don't feature looks at a big one- sightseeing in Las Vegas, Nevada!
+While Las Vegas is known for the glitz and glamor, high rollers and whales, it can be done properly for the budget-conscious.

 That is why this list highlights some of the top things to do in Las Vegas and how to do them properly on a budget!

 Do – Stay on the Strip for the Best Sightseeing in Las Vegas

 Don't – Be Fooled to What “On the Strip” Means